IlhaanHasssan/tech264-cloud-linux/linux/README.md

 - `nano .bashrc`  to make the env variable persistent, it must be saved in this file
 - `echo "export MYNAME=Ilhaan" >> .bashrc`  places the command in quotes into the `.bashrc` file, `>>` appends whatever is in the quotes to the end of the file
 - `>` will replace whatever was in the file previously with whatever is in the quotes
+- To avoid having to SSH out then back in to reload the .bashrc file, you can use the `source .bashrc` file and this will do it for you!
 - `ps -A, -e` shows all user and system processes
   - `shift + M` using most memory
   - `top`using most CPU